 So, what are the guns you stick to?

-Another secret to finding your core values is to flesh out your own ideas with supporting evidence you’ve liked.
-Look through your Pinterest feed.
+First, look through your Pinterest feed.
 Are there quotes that hit ya hard stuck on a Pinterest board of quotes?
 Jot those down.

-Are they clear, bite-size, and easily understood?
-Memorable?
-Can you memorize them (if not, rework them)?
 Sleep on this initial draft for a week or so, tweak, and put them on a sticky note near your laptop.
 Something may come up you’ve forgotten, or a certain work situation will remind you of a value so deep down in your being you forgot to list it.

 Taking a page from Einstein’s “If you can’t explain it simply, you don’t understand it well enough” quote, mine are fairly close to how I operate with personal core values—that may be helpful too, if you’re a creative entrepreneur.